prefapp/charts/charts/argo-workflows-operations/README.md

 #### Inputs Configuration for `flexible-server-start-stop-postgresql`

-The `flexible-server-start-stop-postgresql` feature should define the following input parameters:
+The `flexible-server-start-stop-postgresql` operation should define the following input parameters:
 - `resource_group`: The name of the resource group containing the Flexible Server.
 - `server_name`: The name of the Flexible Server.
 - `action`: The action to perform on the Flexible Server (`start` or `stop`).

 #### Inputs Configuration for `mongodb-atlas-start-pause-cluster`

-The `mongodb-atlas-start-pause-cluster` feature should define the following input parameters:
+The `mongodb-atlas-start-pause-cluster` operation should define the following input parameters:
 - `secret_namespace`: The namespace of the Kubernetes secret containing the MongoDB Atlas (public and private) API key.
 - `secret_name`: The name of the Kubernetes secret containing the MongoDB Atlas (public and private) API key.
 - `organization_id`: The organization ID of the MongoDB Atlas project.
 - `project_id`: The project ID of the MongoDB Atlas project.
 - `cluster_name`: The name of the MongoDB Atlas cluster.
 - `action`: The action to perform on the MongoDB Atlas cluster (`start` or `pause`).

+#### Inputs Configuration for `datadog-unmute-mute-monitors`

+The `datadog-unmute-mute-monitors` operation should define the following input parameters:
+- `secret_namespace`: The namespace of the Kubernetes secret containing the Datadog API key and APPLICATION_KEY.
+- `secret_name`: The name of the Kubernetes secret containing the Datadog API key and APPLICATION_KEY.
+- `monitor_ids`: The list of monitor IDs to unmute or mute.
+- `action`: The action to perform on the Datadog monitors (`unmute` or `mute`).

+#### Inputs Configuration for `uptimerobot-resume-pause-monitors`

+The `uptimerobot-resume-pause-monitors` operation should define the following input parameters:
+- `secret_namespace`: The namespace of the Kubernetes secret containing the UptimeRobot API key.
+- `secret_name`: The name of the Kubernetes secret containing the UptimeRobot API key.
+- `monitor_ids`: The list of monitor IDs to resume or pause.
+- `action`: The action to perform on the UptimeRobot monitors (`resume` or `pause`).

 ### Example Values File